*This post has been updated for the practices of personal leadership series.

 - Experiences you chooseto have (memory and emotion)

 Here are a few more studies that highlight the power our environment has on us…

-In a massive study, The Equality of Opportunity Project, results showed that whether you will improve your economic situation is highly predicted by the county you live in.
+In a massive study, The Equality of Opportunity Project at Brown University, results showed that whether you will improve your economic situation is highly predicted by the county you live in.